-The assessment request, reference letter and parent questionnaire must be completed and returned to the District no later than May 25th of the spring before fall enrollment to allow summer assessment to be completed.
+The assessment request and parent questionnaire must be completed and returned to the District no later than July 1st before fall enrollment to allow summer assessment to be completed.

 Decisions regarding early kindergarten entrance must include consideration of the above and shall not be made based on sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status of the child or the child's parents or guardians.
 Institutional factors, such as capacity, may also be considered.